yegor256/blog/_drafts/reflection.md

 The problem with this test is that it is tightly coupled with the object it
 tests: the test _knows_ too much about the class `Book`.
 The test knows that the class contains a private method `name`.
-The test also knows that the method `name` will at some moment be called by the method `print`.
+The test also knows that the method `name` will at some point be called by the method `print`.
 Instead of testing `print` the test tests what it's not supposed to be aware of: the internals of the class `Book`.

 The main purpose of a unit test is to be a "safety net" for us